• Skip to primary navigation

 Instructions

-• Boil Potatoes - In a large pot, bring salted water to a rolling boil.
-Add peeled potatoes to the water and cook for 20-25 minutes or until tender.
+• Boil potatoes - In a large pot, bring salted water to a rolling boil.
+Add potatoes to the water and cook for 20-25 minutes or until tender.

-• Make miso butter - While the potatoes are boiling, place 3 tablespoon butter and olive oil in a sauce pan on low heat.
-Once the butter has slightly melted, add the garlic, sage, and half and half.
+• Make miso butter - While the potatoes are boiling, place 3 tablespoon butter and olive oil in a saucepan on low heat.
+Once the butter has slightly melted, add the garlic, sage, and heavy cream.
 Once the garlic softens, stir in miso paste until it becomes homogeneous.
-Remove sage leaves.
+Remove from heat, remove any whole sage leaves, and set the mixture aside.
+If using minced sage leaves, leave them in the mixture.

-• Strain and mash potatoes - Once the potatoes are cooked, strain them and place them back in the pot.
-Use a potato masher or an electric beater to mash the potatoes.
+• Strain and mash potatoes - Once the potatoes are cooked, strain them and immediately use a potato masher or process the potatoes through a potato ricer over a large mixing bowl.

-• Add miso mixture - Slowly add the miso milk mixture and salt and pepper to taste into the potatoes and blend until creamy.
+• Add miso mixture - Slowly add the miso milk mixture, salt, and pepper to taste into the potatoes and blend until creamy.

 Nutrition